SoftUni-Internal/interactive-content/EN/08-Final-Exam/06-Problem-06.md

 - If you won, the tournament: `You won the tournament!
 Total raised money: {the money earned}`

-- If you lost in the tournament: `You lost the tournament!
+- If you lost, the tournament: `You lost the tournament!
 Total raised money: {the money earned}`

 The money should be **formatted to the second digit after the decimal point.**